-'VE been asked many thousands of times if I got to keep the clothes.
-Itdepended on the client.
+VE been asked many thousands of times if I got to keep the clothes.
+It depended on the client.
 With my love of threads I would buy items at cost, especially from the top end designers.
 A lot of clothing I still own and wear today, some 25 years later.

-I'm also asked, often sarcastically, what I hieved from being a professiona This is my response: I learnt things that are best taught by experience rather than textbooks - independence, confidence, positivity, resilience, people and social skills, acceptance, humour, tolerance, and the value of keeping an open-mind.
+I'm also asked, often sarcastically, what I achieved from being a professional smiler.
+This is my response: I learnt things that are best taught by experience rather than textbooks - independence, confidence, positivity, resilience, people and social skills, acceptance, humour, tolerance, and the value of keeping an open mind.

 I'm so grateful to have experienced two decades in the business, seeing and experiencing things I could never have imagined while always having a laugh along the way and not taking the whole thing too seriously.
-How could you when you were wearing fur coats, hats, gloves and scarves in 35-degree weather, or wearing budgie smugglers in -2 degrees?
+How could you when you were wearing fur coats, hats, gloves and scarfs in 35C weather, or wearing budgie smugglers in -2C?

-Or changing clothes over 100 times in a day while make up was applied with a trowel to cover the sweat pouring off your forehead as the lights were so strong.
+Or changing clothes more than 100 times in a day while make-up was applied with a trowel to cover the sweat pouring off your forehead as the lights were so strong.